1. Home

 Common RSA Encryption & Decryption Errors (and Fixes)

-This error occurs when the padding scheme used during encryption does not match the padding used during decryption.
-For example, encrypting with RSA-OAEP and attempting to decrypt with PKCS#1 v1.5.
+RSA Decryption Error: Bad Padding This error occurs when the padding scheme used during encryption does not match the padding used during decryption — for example, encrypting with RSA-OAEP and attempting to decrypt with PKCS#1 v1.5.
+See RSA Padding Schemes below for details.

-RSA is not designed to encrypt large data or files directly.
-If the plaintext size exceeds the RSA key limit, encryption or decryption will fail.
+Ciphertext Too Large for RSA Key RSA is not designed to encrypt large data or files directly.
+If the plaintext exceeds the RSA key size limit (e.g. 2048 bits = 256 bytes minus padding overhead), encryption will fail.

-RSA operations may fail if the private key is not in PKCS#8 format or the public key is not in X.509 format.
+Invalid or Unsupported RSA Key Format RSA operations may fail if the private key is not in PKCS#8 format or the public key is not in X.509 format.
+By default, this tool generates private keys in PKCS#8 and public keys in X.509 format.

 Fix: Ensure private keys are PKCS#8 encoded and public keys are X.509 encoded.
+Validate your setup with our Crypto Safety Validator.

 Secure Usage Guidelines for RSA

-• Prefer RSA-OAEP over PKCS#1 v1.5
+• Always prefer RSA-OAEP over PKCS#1 v1.5 for new implementations

-• Use a minimum key size of 2048 bits
+• Use a minimum key size of 2048 bits; prefer 4096-bit for long-lived keys

-• Never encrypt large files directly with RSA
+• Never encrypt large files directly with RSA — use AES with RSA-wrapped key exchange instead

 Padding selection matters: For secure RSA encryption, use RSA/ECB/OAEPWithSHA-256AndMGF1Padding.
-PKCS#1 v1.5 and SHA-1 based paddings are provided only for legacy compatibility and may cause decryption errors if mismatched.
+PKCS#1 v1.5 and SHA-1 based paddings are provided for legacy compatibility only and may cause decryption errors if mismatched.

 When NOT to Use RSA Encryption